SpyShelter Detailed User Guide

 When SpyShelter first launches you’ll be greeted with the Activity screen.
 The Activity screen shows a graph of how many executables are running on your PC at any time, and shows that SpyShelter is actively checking those executables for known threats.

 As a new user, you will most likely see many +1 icons, which you can click to learn more about. +1 icons mean that this is a new executable that SpyShelter has never seen before on your PC.
-As a new user, SpyShelter will find many new executables and these +1 alerts may be noisy at first but will soon die down as SpyShelter checks all your executables.
+As a new user, SpyShelter will find many new executables and these +1 alerts may be noisy at first but will soon die down as SpyShelter monitors all your executables.

 At the top right of the graph, you’ll see a small Terminal icon.
 Click this icon to see SpyShelter’s Terminal feature.
 This feature shows you the real-time activity of all the executables on your PC in a computer terminal style.
 When developing SpyShelter we learned that many executables start and stop so suddenly, they don’t even appear in the task manager.
 However, SpyShelter should always show all executable activity in the Terminal, even if the executable starts and stops in milliseconds.